Valar-Systems/MorningRope/README.md

+## New Book!!
+I've written a short book to teach you how to program this Trinamic stepper motor.
+It can be found on [Amazon here](https://amzn.to/3VdUWrN)

 # MorningRope: Automated Curtain Opener

 The MorningRope is a smart curtain opener that uses two buttons and HTTP requests to open and close your curtain.
 Combine it with Node-RED, Home Assistant (via ESPhome), or any other system capable of sending HTTP requests and get your curtain to open and close automatically.